 Vitamin K has often been used topically to aid the skin in repairing itself and even in cases of bruising or swelling.

 Phosphorus helps the body manage and use its stored energy.
 It can help filter out kidney waste, reduce soreness from exercise, and produce DNA.
 In addition to that, it helps grow and repair tissues throughout the body.
-Phosphorus aids calcium in its job of creating hydroxyapatite and using it to strengthen our teeth and bones.
+Phosphorus aids calcium in producing hydroxyapatite, which, in turn, strengthens and protects our teeth and bones.
 Proper phosphorus levels are also important for regulating hair growth down at the root.

-Many of us are familiar with sodium through salt.
-Having enough in our systems is essential to retaining hydration, keeping bacteria at bay, conducting nerve impulses, and even contracting or relaxing our muscles.
+Having enough sodium (salt) in our systems is essential to retaining hydration, keeping bacteria at bay, conducting nerve impulses, and even contracting or relaxing our muscles.
 Too much sodium can build up and block your hair from receiving nutrients, but just the right amount can contribute to healthy, natural volume!

 Magnesium might be the most popular mineral when it comes to hair health.
 Sometimes calcium can clog up hair follicles and begin the hair loss process.
 Magnesium cleans up calcium deposits and promotes follicle growth.

-While those minerals keep hair in an optimal range of health, the vitamins add other positive factors.
-Vitamin K keeps swelling and bruising away from the scalp.
-Vitamin C helps with collagen production, thus aiding the growth of healthy new hair.
+While those minerals keep hair in an optimal range of health, the vitamins add other benefits.
+Vitamin K prevents swelling and bruising in the scalp.
+Vitamin C supports collagen production, thus aiding the growth of healthy new hair.

 1. Kregiel, D., Pawlikowska, E., & Antolak, H. (2018).
 Urtica spp.: Ordinary Plants with Extraordinary Properties.
 Molecules (Basel, Switzerland), 23(7), 1664. https://doi.org/10.3390/molecules23071664